The biography, life, and accomplishments of Mike Mentzer

 - 1980 IFBB Mr. Olympia – 5th

 Mike Mentzer followed a HIIT training routine.
 He followed a ‘heavy duty’ variation of the model.
-This system required Mentzer to use a weight that would take him to failure between 6-9 reps.
+He believed in a “less is more” type of deal, where he would make sure to get the absolutely most out of the reps and sets he performed, but trained relatively low volume.
+Mentzer was known to do a few warm up sets until he got to his working weight, where he would use a weight that would take him to failure between 6-9 reps.

 When he hit failure, Mike Mentzer kept going and performed 2-3 forced reps while using a spotter.
 Mike advocated following perfect form while training.

-Mike would often keep his training week down to 3 working days with 4 for rest.
+Mike Mentzer’s training often involved a lot of rest days, to let the muscle recover and grow.
+Metnzer’s training would often be kept down to 3 working days with 4 for rest.
 Later, as his bodybuilding progressed, he would take between 4-7 days rest in between workouts.

 Monday: Legs, Chest, Triceps